humanprotocol/human-protocol/packages/examples/fortune/exchange-oracle/server/README.md

 Returns a list of similar jobs in JSON format.

-### `POST /jobs/check`
+### `POST /jobs/solutions`

-Receives job parameters in the request body and checks if the job exists based on address, chainId, and solution.
+Receives job parameters in the request body and add a new to solution to the job based on address, chainId, and solution fields.
 Returns a JSON response with a boolean value indicating whether the job exists or not.

 ## Usage